Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/selecting/advanced.rst

 where isolating it any other way would be tedious.

-To give more control, you can also enable delimiters in the Operator panel, so the selection is constrained by seams, sharp-edges, materials or UV islands.
+To give more control, you can also enable delimiters in the Operator panel, so the selection is constrained by seams, sharp edges, materials or UV islands.

 With *Pick Linked* you can also select connected geometry directly under the cursor, using the :kbd:`L` shortcut to select or :kbd:`Shift-L` to deselect linked.